-Most importantly, CIOs should already be experts in great customer service, whether that’s provided digitally or face to face.
+Most importantly, CIOs should already be experts in great customer service, whether that’s provided digitally or face-to-face.
 They also manage services.
 If your company’s IT department doesn’t speak “service” rather than “technology” and customer service isn’t great… then your current CIO may not be the best board candidate.

-6. Digital Security
+6. Digital Security and CIOs

 Perhaps the strongest reason to co-opt IT expertise onto the board is the pressing problem of IT security.
 It’s become obvious that many of today’s CIOs have NOT completely secured the technologies they manage; but the CIO is the person in your business who is – or should be – taking a strategic view of how best to combat security threats.